MCarlomagno/spending_tracker/README.md

 ### **Prerequisites**

 - Flutter 2.X installed in your computer.
 If you haven't installed it yet, follow [this guide](https://flutter.dev/docs/get-started/install).
+- [Optional] In case you want to use your own Firebase project, you can follow the [FlutterFire documentation](https://firebase.flutter.dev/docs/overview).

 ### Installation

-1- Clone the project:
+1- Clone the project

 ```
 git clone https://github.com/MCarlomagno/spending_tracker.git
 ```

-2- Open the folder:
+2- Open the folder

 ```
 cd spending_tracker
 ```

-3- Install dependencies:
+3- Install dependencies

 ```
 flutter pub get
 ```

-4- Run:
+4- Run

 ```
 flutter run